-For anyone new to the alphabet soup of application security industry lingo, fear not, it’s easy to wrap one’s head around.
-DAST (Dynamic Application Security Testing) is a black-box security testing methodology in which an application is tested from the outside in by examining an application in its running state and trying to attack it just like an attacker would.
-On the other end of the spectrum, SAST (Static Application Security Testing) is a white-box testing methodology which tests the application from the inside out by examining its source code for conditions that indicate a security vulnerability might be present.
+Dynamic Application Security Testing (DAST) is a black-box security testing methodology in which an application is tested from the outside.
+A tester using DAST examines an application when it is running and tries to hack it just like an attacker would.
+On the other end of the spectrum is Static Application Security Testing (SAST), which is a white-box testing methodology.
+A tester using SAST examines the application from the inside, searching its source code for conditions that indicate that a security vulnerability might be present.

-One of the most important attributes of any security testing is coverage.
-In order to assess the security of an application, an automated scanner should be able to accurately interpret an application.
+One of the most important attributes of security testing is coverage.
+In order to assess the security of an application, an automated scanner must be able to accurately interpret that application.

-SAST scanners need to not only support the language (PHP, C#/ASP.NET, Java, Python…), but it must also have support for the specific web application framework being used.
-This means that if your SAST scanner does not have support for a language or framework you are using, you may hit a brick wall when testing your applications.
+SAST scanners need to not only support the language (PHP, C#/ASP.NET, Java, Python, etc.), but also the web application framework that is used.
+If your SAST scanner does not support your selected language or framework, you may hit a brick wall when testing your applications.

-Things are different with DAST, because DAST scanners are for the most part, technology independent.
-This is because DAST scanners interact with an application from the outside-in and rely on HTTP as a “lingua-franca” across a myriad of programming languages, off-the shelf and even custom-built frameworks.
+On the other hand, DAST scanners are, for the most part, technology-independent.
+This is because DAST scanners interact with an application from the outside and rely on HTTP.
+It makes them work with any programming languages and frameworks, both off-the-shelf and custom-built ones.

-It may not seem obvious at first, but application code is just one building block of a complex array of interconnected web servers, proxies, databases, caches, and so on.
-Assuming web security testing should at your code is a naive approach to web security.
-Misconfigurations, expose a swath of attack surface area for attackers, which should unquestionably be part of any automated security testing.
+The application code is just one building block of a complex array of interconnected web servers, proxies, databases, caches, and so on.
+Assuming that web security testing should focus only on the code is a naive approach to web security.
+Misconfigurations expose a large attack surface area.

-The DAST approach wins here too.
-Since we’re testing applications on the inside out, the scanner is in the perfect position to test the web application for hundreds of potential configuration issues.
+The DAST approach wins here, too.
+Since DAST tests are done from the outside, the scanner is in the perfect position to test a web application for hundreds of potential configuration issues.

-Of course, good DAST scanners are very good at finding vulnerabilities within application code from the outside-in.
 DAST scanners first crawl a web application before scanning it.
-This step finds all exposed inputs on pages within the web application, which are then subsequently tested for a range of vulnerabilities.
-SAST scanners have an advantage when it comes to code coverage since the scanner has access to the application code, meaning that it knows about all the application’s inputs, including hidden inputs that are not exposed.
+This lets the scanner find all exposed inputs on pages within the web application, which are then subsequently tested for a range of vulnerabilities.
+SAST scanners have an advantage when it comes to code coverage because the scanner has access to the application code.
+This means that it knows about all the application inputs, including hidden ones that are not exposed.

-It’s a commonly touted myth that DAST scanners, can only test for in-band vulnerabilities (vulnerability tests that return some response back to the scanner).
-While this may be the case for the vast majority of DAST scanners, scanners like Acunetix have been testing for out-of band vulnerabilities for some time now.
+It is often believed that DAST scanners can only test for in-band vulnerabilities (perform tests that return an immediate response back to the scanner).
+This may be the case for the vast majority of DAST scanners but Acunetix has been able to test for out-of-band vulnerabilities for several years.

 False Positives and Result Verification

-The issue doesn’t stop there though, unfortunately, SAST tools may make it harder to re-produce and demonstrate security issues.
-Because of their testing methodology, DAST tools, can provide you with an HTTP request that can be re-played in a manual tool of your choice which easily lets you demonstrate and assess the business impact of a vulnerability.
+SAST tools also make it harder to reproduce and demonstrate some security issues.
+DAST tools can provide you with an HTTP request that can be replayed in a manual tool of your choice.
+This lets you demonstrate and assess the business impact of a vulnerability.

-Furthermore, like any other type of automated testing, DAST tools can be integrated with CI platforms such as Jenkins.
-With Acunetix, you can even install a Jenkins plugin that does the heavy lifting for you — builds can pass or fail based on parameters you set, you can generate reports right from Jenkins itself.
-Of course, you can always ‘roll your own’ integration via the Acunetix API if Jenkins is not your thing.
+Furthermore, like any other type of automated testing tools, DAST solutions can be integrated with CI platforms such as Jenkins.
+With Acunetix, you can even install a Jenkins plugin: builds can pass or fail based on parameters that you set.
+You can also generate reports right from Jenkins itself.
+Of course, if you don’t use Jenkins, you can always create your own integration using the Acunetix API.

-To get a dynamic perspective on your application security, start your Acunetix 14-day trial today.
+Take a demo to get a dynamic perspective on your application security.